How to Address Stealing

 Little fingers tend to be sticky, allowing foreign objects to mysteriously find their way into little pockets.
-Before lamenting that you are harboring a little thief in your house, take a moment to understand why children steal and how to handle this common problem.
+Before lamenting that you are harboring a little thief in your house, take a moment to understand why stealing is a common issue and how to handle this problem.

 Like lying, “stealing” is an adult term that may not mean anything to young children.
 Candy found clutched in a sticky fist after going through a checkout line or a toy car that turns up in the pocket of a four-year-old after a visit to a friend’s house is not proof that your child is already a delinquent.
 To the preschool child, possession means ownership.
 In a child’s mind he has a right to anything within grabbing distance.
 Children under four have difficulty distinguishing between “mine” and “yours.”
 Everything is potentially “mine.”
 They don’t know that palming a piece of candy at the grocery store is stealing until you tell them so.
 In the child’s mind he has done no wrong until the parents pass judgment.